abinit/abinit/doc/tutorial/eph4mob.md

 # Phonon-limited mobility

-This tutorial shows how to compute phonon-limited carrier mobilities in semiconductors within the relaxation time approximation (RTA), taking the specific case of GaAs as an example.
+This tutorial shows how to compute phonon-limited carrier mobilities in semiconductors within the relaxation time approximation (RTA), taking the specific case of AsAs as an example.
 It is assumed the user has already completed the two tutorials [RF1](rf1) and [RF2](rf2), and that he/she is familiar with the calculation of ground state and response properties, in particular phonons, Born effective charges and dielectric tensor.